 Psychiatrists in West Covina, CA

 I am a Harvard-trained psychiatrist and therapist providing excellence in reproductive mental health.
 I specialize in helping women and their families feel their emotional best throughout pregnancy, postpartum, menopause, infertility, and more.
 I will support you in maximizing your emotional wellness so that you can be at your best personally and professionally.
-I also utilize functional/precision medicine approaches with testing for hormone and stress levels, using HRV, full lab testing, and DUTCH tests, to provide a more comprehensive approach for you.
+I also utilize functional/precision medicine approaches with testing for hormone and stress levels, using HRV, full lab testing, and more, to provide a more comprehensive approach for you.

 I am a Harvard-trained psychiatrist and therapist providing excellence in reproductive mental health.
 I specialize in helping women and their families feel their emotional best throughout pregnancy, postpartum, menopause, infertility, and more.
 I will support you in maximizing your emotional wellness so that you can be at your best personally and professionally.
-I also utilize functional/precision medicine approaches with testing for hormone and stress levels, using HRV, full lab testing, and DUTCH tests, to provide a more comprehensive approach for you.
+I also utilize functional/precision medicine approaches with testing for hormone and stress levels, using HRV, full lab testing, and more, to provide a more comprehensive approach for you.

 As a Psychiatric-Mental Health Nurse Practitioner, I believe that everyone deserves compassionate and effective care.
 If you're feeling stuck and unsure about how to manage your symptoms, I'm here to help.
 Let's work together to uncover the underlying causes of your struggles, address any co-occurring conditions, and develop a customized treatment plan that integrates evidence-based approaches for optimal healing.